-Most occur during labour; however up to 1/3 of uterine scars following earlier Caesarean may rupture during the third trimester.
+Most occur during labour; however, uterine scars following earlier caesarean may rupture during the third trimester before any contractions occur.

-- Occult or incomplete rupture is where a surgical scar separates but the visceral peritoneum stays intact.
+- Occult or incomplete rupture refers to a surgical scar separating but the visceral peritoneum staying intact.
 It is usually asymptomatic and does not require emergency surgery.

 - Complete rupture can be:

-- Poorly conducted attempt at operative vaginal delivery (typically breech extraction with an incompletely dilated cervix).
+- A poorly conducted attempt at operative vaginal delivery (typically breech extraction with an incompletely dilated cervix).

-- Most patients either have had Caesarean section or a history of trauma that could have caused permanent damage.
+- Most patients have either had a caesarean section or a history of trauma that could have caused permanent damage.

 - Patients may have no history of surgery but a weakened uterus due to multiparity, particularly if they have an old lateral cervical laceration.

 Uterine rupture in an unscarred uterus occurs extremely rarely (6.1/10,000 deliveries).
 Following a previous caesarean section the incidence increases to 22-74/10,000 deliveries if vaginal birth after caesarean (VBAC) is attempted .

 - 87% of cases occur in women who have had a previous caesarean section:

 - Classical vertical and T-shaped incisions carry a higher risk of later uterine rupture than the standard modern low transverse approach.